gavinhsu/Project1/readme.md

 # Task 2
 ## Use IntelliJ Project Name: Project1Task2

-Task 2 is meant to give you practice with several things: servlet programming, web scraping, API's, JSON, and MVC.
-It also gives dogs more web exposure to compete with smelly cats.
+Task 2 is meant to give you practice with several things: servlet programming, web scraping, API's and MVC.
+The application displays information about U.S. states: the state's population, the state's nickname, the state capital, the state song, an image of the state flower, and an image of the state flag.

-Your program will present a welcome screen containing a title, your name, and a drop-down menu of a limited number of dog breeds, as in Figure 1 and Figure 2.
+Your program will present a welcome screen containing a title, your name, and a drop-down menu of the states of the United States, as in Figure 1 and Figure 2 (only some of the drop-down menu is shown).
 The Submit button is used to record the user's choice.
-Note that you will need to learn about HTML drop-down menus on your own.
+Note that you will need to learn about HTML drop-down menus on your own (for example, see the W3Schools link below).

 ## Input
 ![Figure 1](figure1.png)